 by Dr Gonzo

-Time is the most undervalued thing we possess & to the wise, of the most importance.
+Time is one of the most undervalued things we possess & to the old, the most important.

 Very few people can honestly say they have no regrets, and fortunately for us all, we cannot travel back in time to rectify our mistakes, no matter how much we may wish we could.
 A more practical way of dealing with regret is to accept our mistakes, along with the knowledge that we learned from them...perhaps even more so than from the successes.